What Does Work-Based Learning Look Like?

 As part of the NC Student Connect program, NCBCE hosted a series of remote learning professional development conferences for educators: Remote Education and Learning (REAL), REAL 2.0, STEM Connect, and Cultural Arts LIVE.
 All sessions were recorded and can be found on the website.

 Students@Work℠, a career awareness program held by Gubernatorial Proclamation, introduces NC middle school students to businesses and careers.
 Students are hosted by employers (on-site or virtually) and learn about career pathways in real-world business environments.
-Career Awareness is a critical first step in adding relevancy to academics and positioning students to successfully navigate career pathways.
+Career awareness is a critical first step in adding relevancy to academics and positioning students to successfully navigate career pathways.
 Many students are unaware of the multitude of careers available within their state and Students@Work helps bridge this gap.

 Teachers@Work is a teacher-externship model designed in partnership by NCBCE and the North Carolina Department of Public Instruction.
 The program provides educators from across the state with unique, hands-on learning experiences inside local businesses, non-profit organizations, and state entities.
 Through these experiences, educators gain a more robust understanding of the technical skills, behaviors, and mindsets students need to be successful in today’s professional environments.